-This vision reflects the intended direction for the distriction in putting more effort into diversion from landfill, and working closely with the community and businesses.
-The term 'waste free' is a way of thinking, and an approach to waste management and minimisation, rather than an absolute target.
+This vision reflects the direction for the district in putting more effort into diverting waste from landfill, minimising wasted resources, and working closely with the community and businesses.
+The term 'waste free' is a way of thinking and an approach to waste management and minimisation, rather than an absolute target.

-This approach is aligned with the waste hierarchy reflects the New Zealand waste strategy, and acknowledges our responsibility to manage our waste responsibly and minimise the impact on our environment.
+This approach is aligned with the waste hierarchy, reflects the New Zealand Waste Strategy, and acknowledges our responsibility to manage our waste responsibly and minimise the impact on our environment.